adroit-anuj/CueAr/README.md

 To use this project locally:

 1. Clone or download the project repository to your local machine.
+2. Save the files in your local machine in the given fashion:-

+   qr-generator/
+   │
+   ├── index.html
+   ├── index.css
+   ├── index.js
+   └── README.md

-2. Open `index.html` in a web browser.
+4. Open `index.html` in a web browser.

 #### Additional Notes